ganeshkumartk/viBscope/README.md

 # VibScope
 DEVELOPMENT OF IoT BASED VIBRATION MONITORING AND SPECTRUM ANALYSIS SYSTEMS FOR TECHNICAL OBJECTS

-//Done as a course project MEC320T - Sensors & Control//
+//  Done as a course project MEC320T - Sensors & Control   //

 ## Table of contents